MeltanoLabs/tap-github/README.md

 ### API Limitation - Pagination

-The GitHub is limited for some resources such as `/events`.
+The GitHub API is limited for some resources such as `/events`.
 For some resources, users might encounter the following error:

 ```
 In order to keep the API fast for everyone, pagination is limited for this resource.
 Check the rel=last link relation in the Link response header to see how far back you can traverse.